Hunger Heroes School Challenge

 - Sign up here.

-- Recruit Your Team: Do you have a leadership team (PTA, Student Council,
+- Recruit Your Team: Involve school leadership (PTA, Student Council,

 - Set Your Goals: Set them high at 1,000 lbs or more.
 You’ll be surprised how